CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - A Fallen-wizard may use this to play a hero ring item, but a Ringwraith player could not.

 #### Book of Mazarbul
- - Card Erratum: Replace "tap the bearer during the organization phase" with "tap Book of Mazarbul during your organization phase."
+ - _Card Erratum_: Replace "tap the bearer during the organization phase" with "tap _Book of Mazarbul_ during your organization phase."

 #### Bridge
  - Reset to hand size before moving to the second site.

 #### Burglary
- - If you fail the roll for Burglary, you cannot then play an item.
+ - If you fail the roll for _Burglary_, you cannot then play an item.
  - See also Rulings by Term, Burglary Attempts.

 ### -= CCC =-

 #### Chance of Being lost
- - Chance of Being Lost will change your site path.
+ - _Chance of Being Lost_ will change your site path.
  - See also Rulings by Term, Card Effect Limitations.

 #### Chill Douser
- - Does not receive benefits from itself, although it is affected by other Chill Dousers played previously in the turn on the same company.
+ - Does not receive benefits from itself, although it is affected by other _Chill Dousers_ played previously in the turn on the same company.

 #### Cirdan
  - Cancels creatures keyed by region type, not by name.

 #### Corsairs of the Umbar

- - Card Erratum: Add "May also be played at any sites in Elven Shores, Eriadoran Coast, Andrast Coast, Bay of Belfalas, or Mouths of the Anuin."
+ - _Card Erratum_: Add "May also be played at any sites in Elven Shores, Eriadoran Coast, Andrast Coast, Bay of Belfalas, or Mouths of the Anuin."

 #### Cracks of Doom
- - Card Erratum: Add "Only playable during the site phase."
-Remove "Otherwise, discard The One Ring."
+ - _Card Erratum_: Add "_**Only playable during the site phase**_."
+Remove "Otherwise, discard _The One Ring_."
- - Pledge of Conduct played on the bearer of the One Ring for this check will discard Cracks of Doom without effect.
+ - _Pledge of Conduct_ played on the bearer of _The One Ring_ for this check will discard _Cracks of Doom_ without effect.

 #### Creature of an Older World
  - Makes a company overt.
- - This card will not put a Ringwraith into Fell Rider mode if there are any other allies in thecompany.
+ - This card will not put a Ringwraith into _Fell Rider_ mode if there are any other allies in the company.

 #### Cruel Caradhras
- - Card Erratum: Replace "Minas Morgul" with "Imlad Morgul."
+ - _Card Erratum_: Replace "Minas Morgul" with "Imlad Morgul."
  - This card can be played on a company using region movement to leave a site in an affected region.

 ### -= DDD =-

 #### Deeper Shadow
- - Card Erratum: This is a short-event, not a long-event.
+ - _Card Erratum_: This is a short-event, not a long-event.
- - Deeper Shadow can cancel hazards by reducing the hazard limit to the point where the hazard resolving is no longer playable.
+ - _Deeper Shadow_ can cancel hazards by reducing the hazard limit to the point where the hazard resolving is no longer playable.
 If this is done to an on-guard card, the card is returned to the player's hand.
  - The character must be moving to the site to change the site type.
 This works even though the site is not technically part of the site path.
 The character must also be moving to lower the hazard limit.

 #### Deep Mines
- - Card Erratum: Add "Cannot be duplicated on a given Wizardhaven." \[Effective 4/20/98]
+ - _Card Erratum_: Add "Cannot be duplicated on a given Wizardhaven." \[Effective 4/20/98]

 #### Deftness of Agility
  - The extra strike is dealt with in a separate strike sequence.